-1. You Are Probably Legally Allowed to Do It Yourself
+1. You Are Likely Allowed to Do It Yourself

-While a majority of homeowners choose to hire a contractor for this heavy project, in most communities, permitting agencies will allow you to do this work.
-It is a matter of adhering to code and passing inspection, not possessing a contractor's license.
-Since all municipalities are different, check with your local permitting agency for guidance.
+While a majority of homeowners choose to hire a contractor for this heavy project, in most communities, permitting authorities will allow homeowners to do the work.
+And they must adhere to the local building code requirements and pass inspections, just like a contractor would.
+Since all municipalities are different, check with your local permitting authority or building department for guidance.

-3. What You Remove Must Be Replaced In Some Other Way
+3. Removed Walls Must Be Replaced In Some Way

-When you or a contractor remove a load bearing wall, it must be replaced with either:
+The same principle works for load-bearing walls but on a larger scale.
+When you or a contractor remove a load-bearing wall, it must be replaced with either:

-- Beam Only: Horizontal beams of sufficient size.
-Other than the two ends, the beam has no vertical resting points.
+- Beam only: A horizontal structural beams of sufficient size.
+Other than the two ends, the beam has no vertical bearing points.

-- Beam + Post: Horizontal beams whose strength is augmented with one or more vertical posts between the two end resting points.
+- Beam and post: A horizontal beam that is with one or more intermediate posts between the two end bearing points.

 4. Order an LVL Beam for Better Support

 That said, you may be surprised that LVLs are not very expensive.
 Architectural LVLs are expensive because the wood is meant to be viewed, not covered up with drywall.
-Non-architectural LVL are dramatically cheaper than architectural ones.
+Non-architectural LVLs are dramatically cheaper than architectural versions.

-6. Vertical Posts Might Make the Project Cleaner
+6. Intermediate Posts Might Make the Project Cleaner

 9. With No Beam, Your House Will Fall Down Slowly, Not Right Away

+The reason for this is redundancy.
 Even with the wall removed, a host of other interwoven elements, both structural and non-structural, pull together to keep the overall structure intact.
-When the wall comes out, flooring, sub-floor, underlayment, neighboring walls, joists, rafters, and many other elements, come into play to hold the structure intact.
+When the wall comes out, flooring, subflooring, underlayment, neighboring walls, joists, rafters, and many other elements, come into play to hold the structure intact.